Hashirama/OFDL/README.md

 <img src="https://github.com/Hashirama/OFDL/blob/master/of2.png">

-Paste the sess cookie and user-agent to the application and press OK:
+Paste the cookie and user-agent to the application and press OK:

 <img src="https://github.com/Hashirama/OFDL/blob/master/of.png" width="500">